Renfrewshire Council

 Education Maintenance Allowance (EMA)

-What Education Maintenance Allowance (EMA) is, who can get it, what the income thresholds for households are, EMA and your benefits, when and how to apply, how your EMA is paid, how long you can get EMA for.
+What Education Maintenance Allowance (EMA) is, who can get it, what the income thresholds for households are, EMA and your benefits, when to apply, how your EMA is paid, how long you can get EMA for.

 On this page: